autowarefoundation/autoware.universe/planning/obstacle_cruise_planner/README.md

 - Stop planning
   - stop when there is a static obstacle near the trajectory.
 - Cruise planning
+  - cruise a dynamic obstacle in front of the ego.
+- Slow down planning
-  - slow down when there is a dynamic obstacle to cruise near the trajectory
+  - slow down when there is a static/dynamic obstacle near the trajectory.

 ## Interfaces